samoina/results-summary-component-reactjs/README.md

 I have yet to figure this out. - how do I fetch the 'Reaction' category and 'Icons' only on the first render, and then when the Button is clicked, change the scores from 0 to those fetched from the JSON file

+#### Deployment

+I did deploy the source code directly and realized it didn't work because I had obviously skipped the step where I need to build the production bundle before deployment for optimization .

+Even after i did build the production bundle, I still could not get the Netlify link to work and I am wondering what step I am missing.

 ## Author

 - Website - [Samoina Lives](https://samoinalives.wordpress.com/)